inezpereira/spmStructsAndObjects/NMM_CMC_NMDA/spectral_response.md

-# Understanding how spectral response of a NMM is generated in SPM
+# Understanding how the spectral response of a NMM is generated in SPM

 `m` represents the number of sources.
 `p` is the number of cell populations in each source.
 Given that we are considering the implementation with the canonical microcircuit: `p=4`.